 Accounts payable refer to the money you owe to suppliers for the goods or services they provided.
 They are generally associated with invoices billed against specific purchase orders.

 With payment in full usually due within 30 to 45 days, accounts payable are considered current (or short-term) liabilities, since they’re due within a short-term cycle.
 They differ from long-term liabilities, which are considered longer-period debts (usually years-long) and are used to finance major assets such as land, vehicles or expensive equipment.

 Accounts payable appear under short-term liabilities on your balance sheet, with long-term debt or long-term notes payable recorded as long-term liabilities.
 They represent the total debt (short-term and long-term) of the organization.
 Shareholders’ equity, which also appears on the balance sheet, shows how much the owners of a company have invested in the business, either by investing money in it or by retaining earnings over time.
 Looking at your balance sheet, the total assets are equal to the total of the liabilities (short- and long-term) and shareholders’ equity.

 Example of accounts payable on a balance sheet

 The balance sheet below shows ABC Co.’s accounts payable along with its other current liabilities.
 These liabilities are listed according to the urgency of their payment terms, from most urgent to least.
-Because the accounts payable must be paid within 30 days, they are the most urgent of the current liabilities and have first claim on the company’s cash.
+Because the accounts payable must be paid within 30 days of the current liabilities, they are the most urgent and have first claim on the company’s cash.

 With $55,000 in accounts receivable to cover $20,000 in accounts payable, ABC Co. is in a healthy position.